Virtual-Coffee/task-challenges/README.md

 ## Working on a Technical Task Challenge

 As a VC member looking to build your skills, you may want to try several technical task challenges.
 To work on a task challenge, create your own fork of the repository and a new branch titled `add-challenge-participant`.
-Type your name in the appropriate spot of the README where it lists the task challenge participants, and send a pull request back to the main repo.
+Type your name in the appropriate spot of the `README` where it lists the task challenge participants, and send a pull request back to the main repo.

 ### Who Do You Go To for Help?

 There are several avenues of help available to VC members who take on a task challenge.
-The following in the order in which you should seek out help:
+The following is the order in which you should seek out help:

 1. **If there are other VC members currently attempting the task challenge**, partner up with them on any help you need or any questions you may have.
 2. **If any VC members have successfully completed the challenge**, review supplemental resources they created after completing the task challenge (if any) and reach out to them with questions.